Degree Course: Humanities

 In caso di mancato superamento del test d'ingresso, lo studente con OFA deve obbligatoriamente frequantare un Laboratorio di scrittura che si tiene annualmente a parire dal mese di Gennaio, con il blocco dell'esame di Letteratura italiana II previsto nel secondo anno del corso.

-Tale Laboratorio ha la finalità di colmare le carenze riscontrate e, in caso di impossibilità a frequentarlo vengono predisposte soluzioni alternative on line per svolgere esercitazioni a distanza.Caratteristiche della prova finale
+Tale Laboratorio ha la finalità di colmare le carenze riscontrate e, in caso di impossibilità a frequentarlo vengono predisposte soluzioni alternative on line per svolgere esercitazioni a distanza.Prova finale

 La prova finale consiste nella discussione di un elaborato scritto, non necessariamente originale, di un progetto multimediale o di una ricerca di tipo tecnico-applicativo (nelle discipline che lo consentono).